androidwiltron/craiggoddenpayne.github.io/_posts/2018-7-11-elasticsearch-bulk-api.md

 I started looking at NEST (because I'd used it before and seemed quite good), but it was incredibly slow.

-I basically wrote my own tool, which (using the bulk api) read from the old cluster and wrote to the new cluster.
+I basically wrote my own tool, which (using the bulk api) read from the old cluster, transformed the data, and wrote to the new cluster.
 It took a while to migrate the data, but it was much faster than the alternatives.
 Not the best code, I admit, but did the job in a very limited timeframe!

 <amp-img class="center" src="/assets/img/ElasticsearchBulkApi/elasticsearch.jpg"
   width="545"